isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 A DHCP server follows a complicated algorithm to select a DHCPv6 lease for a client.
 It prefers assigning specific addresses or delegated prefixes requested by the client and the ones for which the client has reservations.
-If the client requests no particular lease, has no reservations, or other clients already use these leases, the server must find another available lease within the configured pools.
-A server function called "allocator" is responsible in Kea for finding an available leases in such a case.
+If the client requests no particular lease and has no reservations, or other clients are already using any requested leases, the server must find another available lease within the configured pools.
+A server function called an "allocator" is responsible in Kea for finding an available lease in such a case.

-Kea DHCPv6 server provides configuration parameters to select different allocators (allocation strategies) at the global, shared network, and subnet levels.
+The Kea DHCPv6 server provides configuration parameters to select different allocators at the global, shared-network, and subnet levels.
 It also allows for selecting different allocation strategies for address assignments and prefix delegation.

 Consider the following example: